 A supervised project involving research and leading to the production of a research report.

-The Research Project allows students the opportunity to choose a surveying theme of
+The Research Project provides students with the opportunity to choose a surveying

 of their learning outcomes.
 The goal of the Research Project is to enhance a student's